TzuHsiang417/Physical-Design-Automation/Detailed Routing/readme.md

 # Lab4 Detailed Routing
-This lab focuses on the implementation of partitioning and placement.
-Initially, we are given the global placement results of a chip design along with cell information.
-The task is to partition the cells into two separate chips, and then perform standard cell placement for each chip within feasible rows while avoiding any overlaps.
-The objective is to minimize the movement of cells from their original global placement positions.
+This lab focuses on the implementation of a detailed router to solve the channel routing problem, a fundamental task in physical design.
+Given the predefined horizontal vias information, the objective is to establish legal routing paths for each net within a constrained routing region, while avoiding overlaps.

 For more details, refer to: [Lab4.pdf](Lab4.pdf)